In Kubernetes, container networking is delegated to networking plug-ins that implement the Container Network Interface (CNI).

 You can use an additional network in situations where network isolation is needed, including data plane and control plane separation.
 Isolating network traffic is useful for the following performance and security reasons:

-You can send traffic on two different planes in order to manage how much traffic is along each plane.
+You can send traffic on two different planes to manage how much traffic is along each plane.

 You can send sensitive traffic onto a network plane that is managed specifically for security considerations, and you can separate private data that must not be shared between tenants or customers.